| | Modern Societies as Knowledge Societies:

 in turn could lead to a decrease or at least to a slowing in the increase

+of health demanded.
 History has by no means ended, but it certainly has changed.
 The old

 rules, certainties and trajectories no longer apply.
 Of course, there